otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/02-express-and-postman.md

 A **script** is a series of commands that are executed by the **Node.js** runtime. **Scripts** are used to automate repetitive tasks.

-In the `package.json` file, add the following line to the `scripts` block
+In the `package.json` file, add the following line to the `scripts` block.

 ```json
 "dev": "nodemon app.mjs"